milosolutions/mlog/README.md

 # Sentry support # {#sentry}

-MiloLog can support [Sentry](https://docs.sentry.io), through included QRaven module.
+MLog can support [Sentry](https://docs.sentry.io), through included QRaven module.
 We are running a set of custom patches over QRaven library to make it easier to use (maybe we will send them upstream in the future).
 See Sentry class for more information.